-Likewise, if it’s been snowing and the snow that’s settled on your garden path hasn’t been trodden on for a week.
-We’ll get into a few more examples as we go but this should highlight that a trusted neighbour or local family member is the best way to keep your unoccupied home looking lived in while you’re away.
+Likewise, if it’s been snowing and the snow that’s settled on your garden path hasn’t been trodden on for a week, your timer lights won’t fool a burglar.
+We’ll get into a few more examples over the article, but this should highlight that a trusted neighbour or local family member is the best way to keep your unoccupied home looking lived in while you’re away.

-Ask a friend to help – First important thing to note is that if a friend is visiting but your neighbours are aware that you have left, make sure you tell everyone about each other.
+The first important thing to note is that if a friend is visiting, but your neighbours are aware that you have left, make sure that your inform them.
 You don’t want your neighbours seeing someone moving around in the house and end up reporting the very person who is securing it.
-A clue as to the car they have should be enough.
+Letting them know what their car looks like should be enough.

 Is the snow trodden in?
 Or in the summer, is the grass cut and plants watered?
 Is there mail sticking out of the letter box?
 Is there a car in the drive?
-Or a great big sign asking the delivery driver to leave the packages in the shed?
+Or – even worse, a great big sign asking the delivery driver to leave the packages somewhere else?
 Whether you do what you can before you leave or request these tasks from whoever is stopping by, these small details will hold up against the scrutiny of anyone driving around looking for a potential home to enter.

 For a fee you can request the Post Office withhold your post while you are away with Royal Mail Keepsafe.